rsperry/science-fair-registration/QUICKSTART.md

 - Check that the Sheet ID is correct
 - Ensure the JSON key is properly encoded

-**CORS errors?**
-- Make sure FRONTEND_ORIGIN in .env matches http://localhost:5173

 ## Support

 Need help?
-Check the main README.md or contact sciencefair@school.edu
+Check the main README.md for troubleshooting or create an issue in the GitHub repository.